tasmota/mgos32-to-tasmota32/README.md

 This guide explains how to convert Shelly ESP32 and ESP32-C3 driven devices to Tasmota (no other firmware!)

 # ⚠️ Known issues and limitations ⚠️
-- devices fail sometimes to convert, reason unknown -> serial flash needed !
+- devices fail sometimes to convert, reason unknown -> Tasmota serial flash needed !
 - all Matter devices are impossible to convert !
 - Shelly firmware >= v1.5.x not supported !
 - development stopped until known, if new available devices will be flashable (OTA, serial)